MadByteDE/SPT-Client-Mod-Examples/README.md

 - Set it to the SPT install directory

 > [!NOTE]
-> <span style="color:lightblue">By default the project directory is assumed to be inside a sub-directory of the game e.g. `../development/SPTClientModExamples/`</span>
+> <span style="color:lightblue">By default the project directory is assumed to be inside the game directory e.g. `../development/SPTClientModExamples/`</span>

 #### 3. Replace all occurrences of `SPTClientModExamples` in the project
 #### 4. Change the `AUTHOR` in `Plugin.cs`